mukaiizawa/Paren/man/man3/sp-assign.md

     (<- BOUND-EXPR BINDING-EXPR [BOUND-EXPR BINDING-EXPR] ...)

 # DESCRIPTION
-The special-operator `<-` bind the `BOUND-EXPR` with the result of evaluating the `BINDING-EXPR` in order from the left to right.
+The special operator `<-` bind the `BOUND-EXPR` with the result of evaluating the `BINDING-EXPR` in order from the left to right.

 The symbol is bound to the already bound environment closest to the current environment.